IECA Northeast Virtual Connection: Building a Stronger Site Management Toolbox

 Mr. Trinkaus is an internationally recognized expert in the field of Low Impact Development having presented at many ASCE/EWRI international conferences and many other regional conferences and workshops on LID and water quality issues.
 He was an invited speaker by the Water Resources Agency in Taichung, Taiwan to present a day and half workshop on LID in December of 2011.
 He also presented two papers at the 2012 ASABE Watershed Technology Conference in Bari, Italy in May 2012.
 Mr. Trinkaus has written LID Design Manuals for the Towns of Tolland, Plainville, Harwinton and East Granby, Connecticut.
 He has designed many types of LID treatment systems for a variety of residential and commercial applications.
 He is chair and primary author of the EWRI LID Guidance Document Task Committee writing a National Guidance document on adopting LID standards and chair of the EWRI Filter Strip/Bioswales Task Committee.
 Mr. Trinkaus is a licensed professional engineer in Connecticut and also holds the CPESC and CPSWQ certifications from Envirocert International.
 He received a Bachelor of Science in Forest Management in 1980 from the University of New Hampshire.
 He has over 30 years experience in the land development field and over 11 years experience designing Low Impact Development treatment systems.

-Rob graduated in Civil Engineering from the University of Wollongong, Australia.
+Rob graduated in Civil Engineering in Australia.
 He spent the first 10 years as design and project engineer for a private engineering consulting firm, gaining experience and expanding his knowledge of the industry on a wide variety of civil and stormwater engineering design projects for private and public sector clients throughout New England.
-He served ACF as the Senior Engineer for the past 5 years and was recently given the role of Region Manager for New England and New York.
-He works with engineers and landscape architects from Maine to Maryland solving stormwater related challenges with a series of innovative solutions.
-He is a Registered Professional Engineer in Maine and Pennsylvania, a Certified Professional in Erosion and Sedimentation Control, Maine DEP Certified Stormwater Inspector, Master Gardener, and entrepreneur.
-Rob lives in Gorham, Maine with his wife, Jessi and four children under 12.
+In 2014 Rob took an opportunity to leverage his expertise in innovative stormwater and green infrastructure treatment systems and transitioned from consulting to the product, solution and innovation side of the industry.
+Rob now serves Ferguson Enterprises as the National Manager of Urban Green Infrastructure and supports engineers, landscape architects and designers on site development and green infrastructure systems overcoming design and permitting challenges with a suite of innovative solutions.
+He is a Registered Professional Engineer in Maine and Pennsylvania, NGICP certified, a Certified Professional in Erosion and Sedimentation Control, Maine DEP Certified Stormwater Inspector, an ASCE member, and entrepreneur.
+Rob lives in Gorham, Maine with his wife and four kids.

 Mickey Marcus, CPSWQ, CPESC